-- Objective: To routinely make available tuberculosis assessment and treatment services to each individual receiving treatment for substance abuse. - Strategy: All clients receiving any type of substance abuse treatment service at programs certified by the DMH will be assessed for the risk of tuberculosis and receive testing and additional needed services, if determined to be at high-risk.
+Goal: To routinely make available tuberculosis assessment and treatment services to each individual receiving treatment for substance abuse.

+Strategy: All clients receiving any type of substance abuse treatment service at programs certified by the DMH will be assessed for the risk of tuberculosis and receive testing and additional needed services, if determined to be at high-risk.
 If clients are housed in a residential setting, transportation is provided to location where the assessment is being conducted.
 Additionally, clients will continue to receive educational information and materials concerning TB either in an individual or group session during the course of treatment.
-Client records will continue to be monitored routinely for documentation of these activities by Bureau of Alcohol and Drug Abuse staff. - Indicator: Evidence, based on monitoring activities of the Bureau of Alcohol and Drug Abuse, that program providers are in compliance with this service requirement. - Funding: State and/or Federal
+Client records will continue to be monitored routinely for documentation of these activities by Bureau of Alcohol and Drug Abuse staff.

+Indicator: Evidence, based on monitoring activities of the Bureau of Alcohol and Drug Abuse, that program providers are in compliance with this service requirement.

-Objective: To provide HIV/AIDS early intervention services to individuals receiving substance abuse treatment.
+Goal: To provide HIV/AIDS early intervention services to individuals receiving substance abuse treatment.

 Strategy: All clients receiving any type of substance abuse treatment service in programs certified by the DMH be assessed for the risk of HIV/AIDS and, provide counseling to all clients who elect to receive HIV/AIDS testing.
 Additionally, clients will continue to receive educational information and materials concerning HIV/AIDS either in an individual or group session during the course of treatment.
 Client records will continue to be monitored routinely for documentation of these activities by the Bureau of Alcohol and Drug Abuse staff.

 Indicator: Evidence, based on monitoring activities of the Bureau of Alcohol and Drug Abuse, that program providers are in compliance with this requirement.
-Funding: State and/or Federal Timeline: Ongoing